bowencool/bowencool/README.md

 - 💻 I am highly proficient in JavaScript and its associated technologies.
 - 🌱 I am currently working to enhance my English proficiency.
 - 🔭 I am currently searching for job opportunities, with a preference for remote work.
-- 🙅‍♂️ I will not consider any jobs that require 996 working hours.
+- 🙅‍♂️ I will not consider any jobs that require the "996" work schedule.
 - 📫 You can contact me through the following email addresses:
   - <root@bowen.cool> for technical communications.
   - <biz@bowen.cool> for business or job-related matters.